HarithaSree74/redbus-/README.md

 ## Key Features
 - **State and Route Filtering**: Retrieve bus details by selecting a specific state and its associated route name.
 - **Price Range Customization**: Filter buses based on a user-defined price range for precise results.
+- **Ratings Based Selection**: Filter buses based on user ratings to ensure quality travel experiences.
+- **Departure Time Customization**: Narrow down buses based on preferred departure times for convenience.
+- **Seat Availability Check**: Display only buses with available seats to avoid unnecessary searches.
-- **Targeted Bus Information**: Displays relevant details for buses matching the selected state, route name and price range criteria.
+- **Targeted Bus Information**: Displays relevant details for buses matching the selected state, route name, price range criteria, ratings, departure time and seat availability.
 ## Technologies Used in this Project
 -  Web Scraping using Selenium
 -  Python